Manager of Communications and Special Projects

 Cristina conducts research and policy analysis to support clients in creating systems that allow students and teachers to thrive.
 She holds a deep belief that education is the single most effective way to break down systemic barriers and create a society that is fair and inclusive for all.

-Cristina attended six different schools between K-12 including public, public charter, and schools giving her a unique understanding of the difficulties that schools face.
-She translated this experience into practice during her time as a Teach For America corps member in Las Vegas, Nevada where she taught Geometry and founded an AP Statistics program.
+As a student, Cristina attended public, public charter, and parochial schools giving her a unique understanding of the difficulties that schools face across sectors.
+She translated this experience into practice during her time as a high school math teacher in Las Vegas, Nevada where she taught Geometry and founded an AP Statistics program.
 After leaving the classroom, Cristina served as a Legislative Fellow in the Office of Senator Sheldon Whitehouse where she worked on ESSA implementation, college and career readiness and workforce development strategies.

 - Teacher Leadership, Teacher Voice and Career Pathways